What is healthy food for babies and toddlers?

 If you’re thinking of feeding your baby dairy alternatives, it’s best to talk to your paediatrician, GP or child and family health nurse.

 Protein-rich foods include lean meat, fish, chicken, eggs, beans, lentils, chickpeas, tofu and nuts.
 These foods are important for your child’s growth and muscle development.

 These foods also contain other useful vitamins and minerals like iron, zinc, vitamin B12 and omega-3 fatty acids.
 Iron and omega-3 fatty acids from red meat and oily fish are particularly important for your child’s brain development and learning.

-Have a look at our illustrated dietary guidelines for children 2-3 years for more information about daily food portions and recommendations.
+Have a look at our illustrated dietary guidelines for children 1-2 years and illustrated dietary guidelines for children 2-3 years for more information about daily food portions and recommendations.
 You can also speak to a dietitian if you have concerns about your child’s eating.

 Water is the healthiest drink for children over 12 months.
 It’s also the cheapest.
 Most tap water is fortified with fluoride for strong teeth too.

 From six months, breastfed and formula-fed babies can have small amounts of cooled boiled tap water from a cup.